Student Insurance Key Information

 Can I enroll/waive outside of open enrollment?

-Students and/or eligible dependents with a Qualifying Life Event (QLE) may request enrollment or termination of the Student Health Insurance Plan via a QLE Petition.
+- Students and/or eligible dependents with a Qualifying Life Event (QLE) may request to enroll in or terminate the student insurance through a QLE Petition.
+Submit documentation no later than 60 days from the date the QLE occurred.

-Students who missed the deadline but have have existing insurance coverage which meets the waiver criteria may submit a late Insurance Waiver Request.
+- Students who have existing insurance coverage that meets the waiver criteria and missed the deadline may submit a Late Waiver Request.

 Are dental and vision coverage included in the Columbia Plan?